YouTube-101/data-sci-project/README.md

 Ever since starting university, I've become a frequent flier and I seemed to go on a bunch of flights especially since 2023.
 I've had an interesting idea of exploring all my past flights and their interesting events using as much data as possible.
 We are going to use the historical (and available) data that are on the flights I've been on to get an some sort of pattern on these flights.

 ## Data Sources
--[My flight logs on myFlightradar24](https://my.flightradar24.com/YouTube_101/flights) because I log my flights on that page -[Historical flight data from Flightera](https://www.flightera.net/) to get accurate timings, route, aircraft, registration information for a specific flight.
+- [My flight logs on myFlightradar24](https://my.flightradar24.com/YouTube_101/flights) because I log my flights on that page
+- [Historical flight data from Flightera](https://www.flightera.net/) to get accurate timings, route, aircraft, registration information for a specific flight.
--Some other historical flight data sites if necessary.
+- Some other historical flight data sites if necessary.

 > [!IMPORTANT]
 > Since historical flight data is difficult to record and store, The data is available from 2018 to Present Day.
 This leaves us with 68 accurately tracked and stored flight information.